kekskurse/go-mail-admin/Readme.md

 | PUT    | Apdate a Policy, required Parameters: domain, policy, params, id |

 ## Frontend
-There is a VueJS Frontend to see and configure your Mailserver.
-You can access it by open http://yourmailserver.de:3001, if you set an API Key and Secret you need to performe a HTTP-Basic-Auth.
+There is a VueJS frontend you can use to see and configure your mailserver.
+You can access it by opening http://yourmailserver.de:3001, if you set an API key and secret you need to performe a HTTP Basic Auth.

 ### Screenshots
 *Dashboard*
 ![Dashboard](statik/dashboard.png)
-*Domainliste*
+*Domain List*
 ![Domainlist](statik/domains.png)
 *Aliases*
 ![Domainlist](statik/aliases.png)